Make a big impact without paying more or sacrificing performance by ensuring your specification provides an incentive for drywall with:

 While it may seem counterintuitive to caution against recycled content in a high volume building material, it is important to keep in mind that not all material that is considered “recycled content” is created equal.
 Some recycled materials can contain legacy hazardous content from their prior use, and some, like FGD are industrial waste materials from other processes.

-FGD materials begin as coal, and coal contains small amounts of mercury that can be emitted into the air when coal is burned.
-To address this problem the U.S. EPA established Mercury and Air Toxics Standards (MATS) for coal-fired power plants in 2011.2 To meet emission standards, coal power plant engineers are required to install pollution control devices that scrub emissions and capture pollutants, including mercury.
-Once the FGD residue is taken from the coal plant to the drywall manufacturing plant, it is mixed with water and other ingredients to make up the core of a drywall board and heated in an oven to drive off the water and bake the ingredients into a homogenous board.
-During this heating process, some of the mercury pollution that was captured in the flue of the power plant is released from the smokestacks of drywall factories.3 Mercury is a potent developmental and neurotoxic metal that persists in the environment, accumulates in the food chain and human bodies, and is highly toxic.
+The production of FGD materials begins with coal.
+Burning coal releases sulfur dioxide, which is regulated by the EPA through the Clean Air Act.2 Coal also contains small amounts of mercury that can be emitted into the air when coal is burned.
+To address both problems the U.S. EPA established Mercury and Air Toxics Standards (MATS) for coal-fired power plants in 2011.3 To meet emission standards, coal power plant engineers are required to install pollution control devices that scrub emissions and capture pollutants, including sulfur dioxide and mercury.
+The captured sulfur dioxide is combined with limestone and water, and undergoes subsequent reactions to make FGD gypsum.
+This gypsum can contain mercury that was also captured by the pollution control system.
+Once the FGD gypsum is taken from the coal plant to the drywall manufacturing plant, it is heated in an oven to drive off the water and bake the ingredients into a homogenous board.
+During this heating process, some of the mercury pollution that was captured in the flue of the power plant is released from the smokestacks of drywall factories.4 Mercury is a potent developmental and neurotoxic metal that persists in the environment, accumulates in the food chain and human bodies and is highly toxic.